fomorians/tfstage/README.md

 Roughly, our workflow consists of the following:

 1. Start a new project with `tfstage`
-2. Replace the stock input pipeline with real data
-3. Replace the model with the simplest possible baseline
-4. Train it
-5. Iterate!
+2. Search for "TODO" and write the experiment code
+3. Train and iterate!

 ## Setup